mrpbennett/TIL/javascript/react/easy_button.md

 <Button onClick={() => console.log('clicked')} color='blue' px="6" py="3" radius="rounded">Click Me</Button>
 ```

 One caveat with this button is that you will need to know how to use TailWind utilities.
+However this is all good and well, but if your style doesn't require a custom padding or radius you can leave those off.